microsoftgraph/msgraph-sdk-python/README.md

 Get started with the Microsoft Graph SDK for Python by integrating the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) into your Python application.

 > **Note:** this SDK allows you to build applications using the [v1.0](https://docs.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
 If you want to try the latest Microsoft Graph APIs, try the [Beta](https://github.com/microsoftgraph/msgraph-beta-sdk-python) SDK.
 > **Note:** the Microsoft Graph Python SDK is currently in Community Preview.
-During this period we're expecting breaking changes to happen to the SDK based on community's feedback.
+During this period we're expecting breaking changes to happen to the SDK as we make updates based on feedback.

 ## 1. Installation